sara-sabr/ITStrategy/_posts/en/2022-02-03-project-to-product.md

         alt="The image contains three rectangles, each with a different saying.
 All three refer to a different kind of funding coverage.
 The one on the left has an image of a person running with the label Operate (run) maintain value.
 It is about operation and maintenance and refers to A-Base funding.
 The second rectangle on its right has an image of a spinning arrow going upwards with the label Enhance (Improve) Drive Value.
 The text under that image says Continuous Improvements, small growth and also refers to A-Base funding.
 The third rectangle on the right has an image of a light bulp with the label Innovate (Change) Create Value.
 The text in it says Innovate, Large Growth, Transform, Procurement and it refers B-Base funding."
         />
   </a>
   <figcaption>Figure 3.
-Three types of change and their funding coverage</figcaption>
+Three types of work and their funding coverage</figcaption>
 </figure>

 Funding for RUN activities continues to be used for “keeping the lights on.”

-Projects (they still exist in Product Management) are used to coordinate large change such as changing the enterprise through a transformation or needing to coordinate change over multiple products.
+Projects (which definitely still exist in Product Management) are used to coordinate large change such as changing the enterprise through a transformation or needing to coordinate change over multiple products.

 In the middle, though, there is an opportunity to allow rapid, small, changes to software, enabling continuous improvements.
 Typically, this would occur on existing business processes, to enhance user experience, and continuously address cyber security risks.